Generate Connection Points

 Available when Uniform is selected in Point Distribution Mode.

-Sets the search radius for seed points in image matching.
-The value range is [0,256], default is 40, and the unit is px.
-A larger search radius increases the matching range but also takes longer.
+Sets the search radius for seed points during image matching.
+The value range is [0,256].
+The default value is 40, and the unit is px.
+A larger search radius increases the matching range and also the processing time.

 Double

-Semantic Culling of Non-Ground Points Not selected by default.
-When selected, it automatically removes tie points in cloud areas and building areas based on AI semantic technology.
+Semantic Culling of Non-ground Points Not selected by default.
+When selected, connection points within cloud areas and building areas can be automatically culled based on AI semantic technology.
 Boolean

-Cloud Area Available after selecting Semantic Culling of Non-Ground Points.
-Selected by default, meaning tie points within cloud areas will be automatically removed based on the set dataset.
-If not selected, tie points in cloud areas are retained.
+Cloud Area Available after selecting Semantic Culling of Non-ground Points.
+Selected by default, meaning connection points within cloud areas will be automatically culled based on the set dataset.
+If not selected, connection points within cloud areas will be retainedThe dataset must contain an ImageName field, and the name must correspond to the image currently to be processed.
 Boolean

 Dataset

-For DOM production-related workflows, use the cloud amount data in Set Image Path.
+For workflows related to DOM production, use the cloud amount data from Set the Image Path.

-For DSM production-related workflows, use the cloud amount data in Set Image Path (DSM/DEM).
+For workflows related to DSM production, use the cloud amount data from Set Image Path (dsm/dem).

 DatasetVector